HarshadChunder/Sentiment-Analysis/README.md

 ```

 4. Set up environment variables:
-Create a `.env` file in the project root with your Twitter API credentials:
+Create a `.env` file in the sentiment_analysis directory with your Twitter API credentials:
 ```plaintext
 BEARER_TOKEN=your_twitter_bearer_token
 ```